68ociredef/fascinatiNG-dashboard/README.md

-# FascinatiNG Dashboard
+# FascinatingDashboard

-Angular simple dashboard realized using FascinatiNG library.
+A simple Angular dashboard realized with FascinatiNG library.